snailly-gsc/.github/profile/README.md

 ## Features

 ### Surfior
-With Azure ML Studio we developed the machine learning that can protect children from negative contents
+With Tensorflow we developed the machine learning that can protect children from negative contents

 ### Notifior
-Provide notifications on parent’s device with Azure Notification Hub
+Provide notifications on parent’s device with Firebase Notification

 ### Reportior
-Provide a child's internet history report with Azure Blob Storage
+Provide a child's internet history report with Google Cloud Platform

 <p  align="right">(<a  href="#readme-top">back to top</a>)</p>